mikematosky/EventTrackerProject/README.md

 * Testing with Postman and JUnit 5
 * JSON formatting for POST and PUT inputs
 * More fancy markdown techniques for README
+* Creating tables and forms using AJAX
+* Adding EventListeners for Front-End Interactability